Contemporary Glass Vases ‘Vortex’ by Michael Trimpol

 The shape of the ‘Vortex’ flattened contemporary glass vases would suit a shallow shelf or window display.
 The visual overlap of colour from each side is the result of the flattening process and produces a soft criss-cross pattern.
 A single colour finishes the neck.

 N.B.
 The images shown are an example of the ones in the series.
-Each coloured glass vase is hand blown and therefore there will be small variations in colour and pattern.
+Each contemporary glass vases are hand blown and therefore there will be small variations in colour and pattern.
 Each one is completely unique and signed by the artist.

 Contemporary Glass Vases Artist